Triton-AI/Triton-Racer-Sim/README.md

 # Triton-Racer-Sim
-An autonomous robocar simulation client, designed to work with donkey gym
+An autonomous robocar simulation client, designed to work with [donkey gym](https://github.com/tawnkramer/gym-donkeycar).

+The project is inspired by, and has taken refernece from [donkeycar](https://www.donkeycar.com/).

 ## Progress
 Driving and training pipeline is up and running.

 Config added.
 Use `python manage.py generateconfig` to create one.

 ## Features